Cygnus columbianus columbianus

 Most reports are in the period 8-30 Nov.
 There is an early documented record, 29 Sep 1950 Columbus, Platte Co (UNSM ZM10989), and another early report 21 Oct 1970 Lancaster Co.
 There are several later reports of stragglers 18 Dec- 7 Feb; presumably these departed on freeze-up.
 Latest of these are: up to seven at Lake Ogallala, Keith Co 26 Dec-1 Feb, three of which were the first record for the Lake McConaughy CBC, 3 Feb 2001 an adult at Lake Ogallala, and two 23 Dec 1998-7 Feb 1999 in Douglas Co (Jorgensen 2001).

-Winter: Along with the large increase in numbers of Trumpeter Swans in recent years (Silcock and Jorgensen 2018), this species, formerly only a rare spring and fall migrant in Mar and Nov, is increasingly found wintering with Trumpeters, with most reports in Jan in the east.
-Carter Lake, Omaha has become a regular wintering site; beginning with a single juvenile there 3 Jan-26 Feb 2014, up to six have wintered since, with occurrence dates 3 Jan-13 Mar.
-Branched Oak Lake, Lancaster Co, hosted a single wintering bird associating with five Trumpeter Swans 14-23 Jan 2017 and up to four were at DeSoto NWR, Washington Co 27 Jan-5 Feb 2017, and a single wintered with Trumpeter Swans in western Douglas Co 10 Jan-1 Mar 2018.
+Winter: Along with the large increase in numbers of Trumpeter Swans in recent years (Silcock and Jorgensen 2018), this species, formerly only a rare spring and fall migrant in Mar and Nov, is increasingly found wintering in low numbers, mostly singles, with Trumpeters; most reports are in Jan in the east.
+Carter Lake, Omaha has become a regular wintering site; beginning with a single juvenile there 3 Jan-26 Feb 2014, and up to six have wintered since, with occurrence dates 3 Jan-13 Mar.
+At DeSoto NWR, Washington Co, up to four were present 27 Jan-5 Feb 2017 and a single 25 Dec 2018.
+Branched Oak Lake, Lancaster Co, hosted a single wintering bird associating with five Trumpeter Swans 14-23 Jan 2017 and a single wintered with Trumpeter Swans in western Douglas Co 10 Jan-1 Mar 2018.

 CBC: Christmas Bird Count